open-mmlab/mmhuman3d/docs/contribute_dataset.md

 ## How to add a dataset converter to mmhuman3d

+### Overview

+All datasets are first preprocessed (using respective converters) into the same convention before they are loaded during training or testing.
+This documentation outlines how to add a new converter to support a new dataset.

 ### 1. Create a python script for your converter

 For this example, we create `mmhuman3d/data/data_converters/lsp.py` for the LSP dataset we are adding.